ramonabar/unix_terminal_commands/README.md

 *Path to Working Folder.*

     Usage:
-    Always without arguments: Checks what is the current folder we are in.
+    Allways without arguments: Checks what is the current folder you are in.

     Example Usage:
     pwd

-pwd is command that shows you the current directory
+ ## **mkdir**
+*Makes a directory.*

+    Usage:
+    Allways with an parameter: is a command to make a folder. *Test* is the name you gave to the folder.

+    Example Usage:
+    mkdir test

+  ## **. and ..**
+*Targets current or parent directory.*

+    Usage:
+    Allways after a command: **.** Targets the current directory.
+    Allways after a command: **..** Targets the parent directory.

+    Example Usage:
+    cd
+    cd test